 ACSI Professional Development: Call to Present

-Share your experience and knowledge through a breakout session that includes research-based and practical take-away ideas, active engagement and incorporates a biblical worldview.
-Breakout sessions are informative, research-based, and highly interactive, offering participants the opportunity to engage with material through collaborative learning.
+Share your experience and knowledge through a session that includes research-based and practical take-away ideas, active engagement and incorporates a biblical worldview.
+Professional development sessions are informative and highly interactive, offering participants the opportunity to engage through collaborative learning.
 Participants further their understanding while developing new solutions and strategies for their own practice.

 Call for Proposals: ACSI Professional Development Forum 2018 - Educating for the Common Good